CW POTA

 Logging & uploading

-pp. 06POTA runs on log submissions.
-Hunter credit is automatic.
-Activator credit requires a file upload.
+pp. 07POTA runs on log submissions.
+Activator credit requires a file upload; hunter credit is automatic once the activator uploads theirs.
 Here is the minimum each operator needs to capture.

 | UTC | Call | Freq | Mode | Sent | Rcvd | Their QTH |